 The William Swanston Charitable Fund, established in 1919, seeks to help improve the lives of at-risk children in Mahoning and Trumbull counties.
-It provides grants each year that support early childhood education, health and fitness initiatives, after-school programs, parent-involvement seminars, anti-bullying measures and many other efforts in support of local children.
+It has provided grants for such causes as early childhood education, health and fitness initiatives, after-school programs, parent-involvement seminars, anti-bullying measures and many other efforts in support of local children.

 “When the William Swanston Charitable Fund affiliated with the Community Foundation in 2010, the entire Valley benefited.
 We are pleased to be able to provide resources to creative and dedicated professionals who redress problems affecting at-risk children in Mahoning and Trumbull counties to help them lead healthier, safer and more fulfilling lives.”

 - Paul M. Dutton, Chairman of the Board

 - Patricia Brozik